How to update to macOS Big Sur when it says no update is available

 If all else fails

-If none of the above work and you still can’t install Big Sur, you should restart your Mac in Safe mode and try again.
+If none of the above work and you still can’t install Big Sur, you should restart your Mac in safe mode and try again.
 Safe mode loads only the files essential for your Mac to run properly.
 It doesn’t load any unnecessary extensions, launch agents, or login items.
-So if one of those causes a conflict that prevents your Mac upgrading, it should work in Safe mode.
+So if one of those causes a conflict that prevents your Mac from upgrading, it should work in safe mode.
+Here’s how to boot your Mac into this mode:

 - Shut down your Mac.